sandipto729/StudySync/README.md

 # StudySync
-This is a demo website of a coding platform
+This is a demo website of a teaching platform